-Quite simply, a veranda is an open gallery, porch or portico, sometimes partly enclosed, along the outside of a residential building.
+Quite simply, a veranda is an open gallery, cloister, porch, or portico, sometimes partly enclosed, along the outside of a residential building.
 Verandas seem to have their modern roots in Australia, where they first appeared in colonial buildings during the 1850s.
 Incorporating an architectural style known as Victorian Filigree (or just Filigree), residential buildings in Australia and nearby New Zealand, along with commercial buildings (especially hotels), featured verandas with decorative wrought iron screens, cast iron "lace" (filigree), or wood fretwork.

 Verandas Around the World